 <*> getAuthor authorId

 Boom!
-Since there were no depencencies between our `getPost`, and `getAuthor` operations, we can compose them idiomatically.
+Since there were no depencencies between our getPost, and getAuthor operations, we can compose them idiomatically1.

 But, there is a part of our problem of rendering a page that we are lacking, it is drawing the rest of the f*cking owl.
 Right now, we are not going to the database to fetch our post and our author, we are just creating values of all the operations in our program.
 We are building an Abstract Syntax Tree.